tilderain/CaveStoryNDS/README.txt

 	R: Fast Forward during cutscenes

 Additional notes
-	On 3DS or DSi you will need the DSi version to run. (though if you're on a 3DS you probably want to play Clownacy's 3DS port)
-	If it fails to run, you can try launching it with nds-hb-menu 0.5.0 or TWiLight Menu.
+	On 3DS or DSi you will need the DSi version to run. (if you're on a 3DS you can also play Clownacy's 3DS port) If it fails to run, you can try launching it with nds-hb-menu 0.5.0 or TWiLight Menu.

 	Config.dat and Profile.dat will be saved to the root of the SD card.